dbic/handbook/src/mri/dataaccess.md

 echo $PATH | grep -q "$ANNEX_BIN_PATH" || export PATH="$ANNEX_BIN_PATH:$PATH"
 ```

+So whenever you re-login (or open a new `bash`) and type `git annex version` you should get version past above date.

 **Step 2: configure git-annex to use custom data protection**

 Adjust you global `~/.gitconfig` with the following section